skibon02/sparkles/README.md

 ## Known issues and limitations
 ✧ Converting timestamp to nanosecond time only have local consistency.
 Long sessions (day and more) can go out of sync with system clock.
 ✧ Currently can have only 256 unique event names per thread
-✧ Currently up to 256 opened but not closed ranges at a time are supported
+✧ Currently up to 256 opened but not closed ranges at a time are supported (mostly enough)
 ✧ No std support for now
 ✧ Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
 ✧ Cannot specify UDP address to listen on
 ✧ Proper using of sparkles-macro::range_event_start!("name") gives warning

 ## Crate features
-✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps
+✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps.
+Trade off timestamp accuracy for higher overhead (slightly).
 ✧ **self-tracing** - Add global buffer flushing events

 ｡ﾟﾟ･｡･ﾟﾟ｡